Create Your First Wallet

 Our platform does not store the Entity Secret, meaning only you can invoke private keys.
 However, it also means that you must keep the Entity Secret carefully yourself to ensure the security and accessibility of your Developer-Controlled wallets.

-Circle's APIs Requiring Entity Secret Ciphertext enforce a unique Entity Secret Ciphertext for each API request.
-To create a unique Entity Secret Ciphertext token re-run the code from Step 1.c: Generate the Entity Secret Ciphertext.
-As long as the Entity Secret Ciphertext comes from the same registered entity secret, it will be valid for the API request.
+To create a different Entity Secret Ciphertext token, repeat Step 1.c: Generate the Entity Secret Ciphertext.
+As long as the Entity Secret Ciphertext comes from the same registered entity secret, it is valid for an API request.

 Using the same Ciphertext for multiple requests will lead to rejection.